Royal Westminster Regiment: Battle of the Melfa River

-The Gothic Line
+Gothic Line

-The entire division was relieved from the line on May 30, 1944, and carried out "rest and refit" duties near the villages of Baia and Latina.
+The entire division was relieved from the line on 30 May 1944, and carried out "rest and refit" duties near the villages of Baia and Latina.

 By August 1944 the Anzio Bridgehead force had broken out, Rome had fallen and the advance to the Po River commenced.
-The Westies joined the fight on August 6, 1944, at Montefalco in the advance to the next German defensive position, the Gothic Line which the regiment engaged starting on August 26.
+The Westies joined the fight on 6 August 1944, at Montefalco in the advance to the next German defensive position, the Gothic Line which the regiment engaged starting on 26 August.
 The unit was involved in the crossing of the Fogia River. and the Conca River.
-The unit completed the action on September 5, 1944.
+The unit completed the action on 5 September 1944.